Sebastian-/summaread/README.md

 * User data should be recoverable/backed-up

 #### Security - amount needed, user permissions, encryption
-* Users should only be able to view what others have made public to their group
+* Users should have exclusive access their reading log